naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 ### Questions I had

-**What information allows the server to know where to send its reply?**
+**Q. What information allows the server to know where to send its reply?**

 `recvfrom()` provides the client's IP address, port number, and message.
 The server uses the IP address and port number to send the response back to the correct client.